freenandes/prez/list/docs_design.md

 <!--
 Here are some of our motivations:

-- We want databases for everyone
+- Databases for everyone
   - Any technical background
-  - Spark their creativity
+  - Spark creativity
-  - Help them learn how to do databases
+  - Help learn databases
 - Promote independence
   - Lower the entry barrier
-  - Get users happy
-  - Reduce effort and time spent with databases
+  - Reduce effort and time
 - More and better contributions
-  - Increase the discussion
+  - Increase discussion
   - Multiply solutions
+  - For anyone
-- Optimization of the Support
+- Optimization of Support
-  - Support focused on bigger problem
+  - Focus on bigger problem
-  - Urgent problems
   - Societal blockers
 - Don’t break the bank
   - Anyone can get in
+  - Regardless of price
   - Grow at their pace
   - Scale when ready

 Documentation can help.

-Easier to consume docs -> soothe the experience = more users.
 -->

 ---

 ### Databases = Hard<br> Software = Hard<br> Design = Hard

-- Databases are technical and complex
-- Expanding the user base means increasing research costs
+Technical, complex, costly

-- Error 404: Design culture not found
+Error 404: Design culture not found

-- Rapid software implementation ≠<br> Rapid UX implementation
+Rapid software implementation ≠<br> Rapid UX implementation

 ![bg right 68%](../img/docs_design-240123164507.png)

 <!--
-_class: v-align
+_class: v-align content-flush-top
 -->

 <style scoped>